 If the screw is too loose, then any branches you cut may get stuck between the blades and it will result in a messy cut which is bad for the plants health.
 If the screw is too tight then the cutting action will require more strength than it should resulting in muscle fatigue.

-The best pruning shears come correctly adjust out of the box and there should not be any fine tuning required, they should also be easy to adjust down the track when wear and tear makes it necessary.
+Top models come correctly adjusted out of the box and there should not be any fine tuning required, they should also be easy to adjust down the track when wear and tear makes it necessary.

-Since shears rely on the strength of one hand it is important that they are suited to the size and strength of the users hand, however there are shears which suits multiple sizes of hands and these ones are generally the best pruning shears.
+Since shears rely on the strength of one hand it is important that they are suited to the size and strength of the user’s hand, however, there are shears which suits multiple sizes of hands and these ones are generally the more favoured models.

 The main points we look at for ergonomic design in the best pruning shears are: